atoms-ufrj/playmol/docs/commands.md

 * __playmol__: the output will contain Playmol commands that could be used in another script to build the same system.
 For illustration, detected angles and dihedrals appear as commented lines.
 Type and atom prefixes are explicitly added to the corresponding identifiers.

+* __pdb__: writes down the list of atom types and coordinates, as well as the atomic connectivity using the [PDB file format].

 * __lammps__: the command will produce information in the LAMMPS configuration file format, which can be used as an initial configuration for a Molecular Dynamics simulation using LAMMPS through its